HackYourFuture/UsingAPIs/README.md

 ### How to study

-Let's say you are just starting out with the JavaScript3 module.
+Let's say you are just starting out with the Using API's module.
 This is what you do...

 1. The week always starts on **Wednesday**.
 First thing you'll do is open the `README.md` for that week.
-For the first week of `JavaScript3`, that would be [Week1 Reading](/Week1/README.md)
+For the first week of `Using API's`, that would be [Week1 Reading](/Week1/README.md)
 2. You spend **Wednesday** and **Thursday** going over the resources and try to get a basic understanding of the concepts.
 In the meanwhile, you'll also implement any feedback you got on last week's homework (from the JavaScript2 module)
 3. On **Friday** you start with the homework, found in the `MAKEME.md`.
-For the first week of `JavaScript3`, that would be [Week1 Homework](/Week1/MAKEME.md)
+For the first week of `Using API's`, that would be [Week1 Homework](/Week1/MAKEME.md)
 4. You spend **Friday** and **Saturday** playing around with the exercises and write down any questions you might have
 5. **DEADLINE 1**: You'll submit any questions you might have before **Saturday 23.59**, in the class channel
 6. On **Sunday** you'll attend class.
 It'll be of the Q&A format, meaning that there will be no new material.
 Instead your questions shall be discussed and you can learn from others